WiccaCrow/soLong/project/soLong/README.txt

 SoLong.

-This project is a small 2D game.
+This is a base for small 2D game.
 It is built to make me work with textures, sprites.
 And some very basic gameplay elements.

 To start this version run "make" in terminal from "project" directory.
+After that, start the game with the map as the second argument:
+./so_long  ./soLong_bonus/maps/2.ber

+Finished cards are in the folder: ./soLong_bonus/maps.

 The header SoLong.h shows the structure of this project.